Fresh House, Fresh Life

 That’s what I always thought about – how would they go on?
 The financial stress on top of the grief (assuming they would grieve over me A LOT) is more than I can bear even talking about. (fun fact: I have a letter to each of them on my laptop, emailed to a friend, just in case a tragedy occurs).
 So that’s why we bought life insurance and now, honestly, every time I fly by myself I feel so much more confidant and less anxious knowing I have minimized the potential stress on Brian and my kids.

 So now that I’ve pretty much acted like an overbearing salesperson and guilted you into getting covered, you should know that there are many traditional ways of getting life insurance, but the process can be, well, complicated and long.
 When I got covered, it took a couple weeks, a lot of paperwork (that you have to like, print out and fax / email and stuff) and a medical exam you have to pass.
-If you are in a state where Haven Life is available (which as of today is everywhere other than CA and MT) then check it out because it’s WILDLY easier than the traditional process and very affordable.
+Haven Life is now nationwide, so check it out because it’s WILDLY easier than the traditional process and very affordable.
 For example, a 20-year, $500, 000 Haven Term policy would cost a healthy 35 year-old woman about $19 per month.
 See how much it would cost you.

 The process for applying is entirely online, and you find out instantly whether you’re approved for coverage.
 Added bonus: no exam is needed for many qualified, healthy applicants (they are the first company to offer this seamless process.)